 The examples of Art, Photography, Sculpture, 3D Design, Game Design and Graphic Design jobs illustrated above are just a handful of the exciting career paths that are possible for high school Art students.
 It is clear that the journey to a creative career is not always clear cut.
 A Fine Art degree is not always necessary.
 Related degrees (Graphic Design, Animation, Computer Science, Web Design, Architecture, Marketing, Business) and/or skill-based courses – among many others – may also lead to successful outcomes.

-Skill is practised and refined ultimately by doing.
+Skill is practiced and refined ultimately by doing.
 Combine your artistic skill with ambition, generosity, persistence, hard work and business sensibility.
 If you want a creative career, carve out a little space in the world where you can become an expert: hone your craft via daily practice and make something that people love.
 Build a website and show off your talent.
 Let your work spiral out through social media and be discovered by the world.

 And remember: if you are one of those lucky enough to be good at Art and other things…be prepared for people to try and convince you that Art is a swift and certain route to poverty (it’s not: read 9 Reasons to Study Art in High School).
 If this happens to you, keep in mind that those who are good at Art and other things are in the best position of all to succeed.